Newer versions of the software now call it the “Project” Tab. It’s the same thing.

 Note that a snapshot has a different icon on the left (a multicolor page), “Snapshot” is included in the name, and it is an xy format file.
 The original xyz files used to create the snapshots remain.

 The “Process” tab (just to the right of the “Acquire” tab) allows you to do many useful things to your data files, such as cropping Z or T stacks, mosaic merging of a tile scan to produce a combined image, and Dye Separation.
 These actions also generate new sub-files off the original.
+The files are always listed top to bottom by their ages, NOT their names.
+The oldest files are at the top and the most recently generated files at the bottom.

 All your processing options